pomme-clic/s-money-documentation/docs/docs/payment/topup.md

 ## Xpollens shop integration

-First you have to integrate a Xpollens shop with our "company brother" Dalenys to provide some fieds in your app in order to customer can entry data cards.
+First you have to integrate a Xpollens shop with our sister company Dalenys to provide some fields in your app to make the customer enter its card datas.

 ### Hosted fields with Dalenys